chadananda/st-dev/src/content/courses/sorowitz-temple-guiding.md

 Thousands of people every day visit Mashriqu’l-Adhkárs around the world, many just as tourists but many others with profound spiritual questions.
 A handful of guides are involved in answering questions and stimulating curiosity in the souls these seekers.
 Is it possible to be more effective in this field of service?

-Steve Sarowitz is the producer of "The Gate" and a long time volunteer teacher at Mashriqu’l-Adhkárs in many countries.
+Steve Sarowitz is the producer of "The Gate: Dawn of the Baha'i Faith" and a long time volunteer teacher at Mashriqu’l-Adhkárs in many countries.